 I LOVE handmade birdhouses and feeders!
 Especially the most unique and intricate ones, which are not always easy to find – BUT then I did some scouring high and low and I was totally surprised at what’s out there!

-If you will recall from earlier you know I am always on the lookout for the most unusual birdhouses you can make, but sometimes it can be time-consuming if you are seeking a gift of a birdhouse over plans for one.
+If you will recall from earlier you know I am always on the lookout for the most unusual birdhouses you can make, but sometimes it can be time-consuming to create them, so if you’re short on time I know where you’re coming from.

 Anyway, let’s get on with what I know you’re dying to see – some of the most intriguing birdhouses and feeders I have stumbled across.
 Enjoy!

 I know I have a tendency to “save the best for last” but this one I found above, I HAD to show it right away – this is a birdhouse AND feeder!
 It’s completely one of a kind made from real wood but here’s the clincher; you can cover it with birdseed using a substrate like peanut butter.
-And when it’s gone, just reseed again with a fresh batch.
-Definitely should be high on the list for a bird lover.
+And when those little buggers have made short work of it, just reseed again with a fresh batch.

 There are a variety of different styles in addition to this one shown, and the type of birds you can hope to attract will vary depending on your region and the type of seed you use.
 As a special bonus, it’s got an addition of habanero flakes to repel those pesky squirrels!